JoeTheHammer/rl-building-control/README.md

 -   Add controllers via `testbed/src/controllers/`
 -   Add backend endpoints under `backend/src/api/`
 -   Add frontend routes under `frontend/src/lib/routes.tsx`

+When more information about adding additional controllers or enviornments can be found in the README of the testbed (testbed/README).

 ## Additional resources